 EDLounge Limited’s platform has safeguarding as a number one priority, with mechanisms including video/instant chat and feedback, eyes-on learning, an automatic ‘are you feeling safe?’ message and an alert function all built into the system.

 EDLounge provided over 11,000 lessons in subjects up to GCSE, which matches the current UK curriculum.
-For more information on us, click here.
-Alternatively, use the contact form below.
+For more information, click here.